sonianicoletti/Essence_LLM/data/temp/Essence_main_book.md

 Prepare to Do the Work.
 Set up the team and its working environment.
 Under- stand and commit to completing the work.
 Coordinate Activity.
 Coordinate and direct the team’s work.
 This includes all ongoing planning and re-planning of the work, and re-shaping of the team.
 ## 6.4 Competencies
-# 4l
-|08
 Build a system by implementing, testing, and integrating one or more system elements.
 This includes bug fixing and unit testing.
-On Entry {__{Requirements ¥ Way of Working {~ 1 Software System: Architecture Selected _ _ — 1 On Exit
-# (" Software System.
-Demonstrable Ready
-# Usable

-# Activity name
-¥
-# Very brief
-# activity description
-}
-# Inputs for activity
-# }Outputs
-# Outputs of activity
-L©
-11
 Figure 6.5 Implement the System activity space card.
 Support the Team.
 Help the team members to help themselves, collaborate, and improve their way of working.
 Track Progress.
 Measure and assess the progress made by the team.